RAF Croft: Incidents

 On 22 March 1945, a Royal Canadian Air Force Lancaster aircraft was taking off from Croft when it was caught in a crosswind and blown off the runway where a punctured tyre led to it crashing and the port engine catching fire.
 The crew extricated themselves and as the 4 lb incendiary bombs were exploding in the fire, the base and local residents were evacuated to shelter in a cutting of the nearby railway line.
-At 11:27 am, the 4,000 lb blockbuster bomb on board the Lancaster exploded and took the roofs off of several buildings in the immediate vicinity.
+At 11:27 am, the 4,000 lb blockbuster bomb on board the Lancaster exploded and took the roofs off several buildings in the immediate vicinity.

 Current use

 The Croft aerodrome is now Croft Circuit, a venue for the British Touring Car Championship and British Superbike Championship.